 What emerged, and not at all expectedly, was a consilient non-Darwinian evolutionary synthesis.
 Yet, none of the theoretical components are per se novel.
 All have been corroborated in scientific disciplines marginal to if not remote from 'mainstream' reductionist systematic and evolutionary biology.
 These include complexity theory, systems biology, neurobiology, cybernetics, as well as related areas of biological philosophy.
 In these disciplines, Darwinian reductionist theory - and its applications - are considered obsolete, if not utterly false.

-The theoretical sources and arguments are documented in Hershkovitz (2018a, b; 2019; see also Kritz, 2017).
-For brevity, only a few critical references are cited here.
+Additional theoretical sources and arguments are documented in Hershkovitz (2018a, b; 2019).
+For brevity, only a few corroborative references are cited here.
+Essentially all but the oldest among these I located/read after developing the first-posted draft of this essay, and their consanguinity is reassuring.
 It should be recalled, also, that Popper (1976 [2002]) characterized Darwinism as "invaluable," nonetheless as not a theory, but a "metaphysical research program."
-Effectively, he criticized evolutionary research that did not test Darwinian theory per se, but merely sought Darwinian explanations under the assumption that the theory was true and leaving unexplained or disregarding, or in any case, not proactively seeking nonconforming observations.
+Effectively, he criticized evolutionary research that did not test Darwinian theory per se, but merely sought Darwinian explanations under the assumption that the theory was true.